WEB-based GEne SeT AnaLysis Toolkit

 |Translating gene lists into biological insights...|

-This is the beta version of new WebGestalt which greatly improved visualization in report.
-Please send bugs or feature requests to user forum.
+This is the beta version of the new WebGestalt server.
+Feedback and suggestions are welcome in user forum.

 WebGestalt (WEB-based Gene SeT AnaLysis Toolkit) is a functional enrichment analysis web tool, which has been visited 209,028 times by 84,024 unique users from 144 countries and territories since 2013 according to Google Analytics.
 The WebGestalt 2005 and WebGestalt 2013 papers have been cited in 1179 scientific papers since 2013 according to Google Scholar.